 Motorhomes come in all shapes and sizes, but all second-hand motorhomes have one thing in common.
 They hold their value much better than cars and depreciate less as they age.
 If you are on a tight budget, we suggest that your minimum spend should be at least €20,000.
-This will get you a motorhome covered by warranty, fully inspected, fit for purpose and in full working order.
+If you go through a reputable dealer, this will get you a motorhome covered by warranty, fully inspected, fit for purpose and in full working order.
 At the upper end of the budget scale, you may opt for a 1 year old motorhome, practically span new with the latest innovations still under manufacturer’s warranty at a reduced price, plus there is a good chance that it comes with extra accessories such as bike racks and aerials already fitted.
-Then there is also the option of choosing a 2 or 3-year-old motorhome offering substantial savings over buying new and possibly the best value.
+Somewhere in the middle is always a very viable option and in recent years we have even seen campers hold their value.

 Burstner 590 front lounge layout with rear kitchen and washroom (2-4 berth)

 Choosing the right layout, is one of the most ‘if not THE MOST’ important considerations when purchasing a motorhome.
 The first thing you need to consider as a potential motorhome owner is the number of people you will need to accommodate.

 How many people will realistically use the motorhome 80% to 90% of the time.
 It's very important to keep this in mind during your search and we strongly advise that you stick to it.
 If there are only two of you, this will help you avoid falling into the trap of purchasing a five or six berth motorhome with a layout that is completely wrong for you.